-However, there are no labelling requirements within the Code which are directly relevant to the use of collagen.
+There are no labelling requirements within the Code which are directly relevant to the use of collagen.
 Using collagen (from non-fish sources) for wine clarification would not currently require mandatory labelling.
-Collagen from non-fish sources is not derived from egg, fish or milk or other relevant groups in the Table to clause 4 of Standard 1.2.3.
-There are currently religious certification schemes for both 'Halal' and 'Kosher', that set requirements for such certifications.
-Clearly collagen from porcine sources would not be permitted under the terms of such certification.
+Collagen from non-fish sources is not derived from egg, fish or milk or other relevant groups in the Table to clause 4 of Standard 1.2.3, and therefore there is no need to disclose the use of collagen on the label.